-The /proc virtual files exhibit some interesting qualities.
-First, most of them are 0 bytes in size.
-However, when the file is viewed, it likely contains quite a bit of information.
+The virtual files in /proc have unique qualities.
+Most of them are 0 bytes in size.
+Yet when the file is viewed, it can contain quite a bit of information.
 In addition, most of their time and date settings reflect the current time and date, meaning that they are constantly changing.